nielssp/csol/README.md

 }
 ```

+The command `decks` specified how many decks of cards are used in the game (default is 1).

+The command `deck_suits` specifies which suits are used in a deck.
+The suits are identified by a letter, e.g. `deck_suits hs` matches hearts and spades.

 There are four types of rule-blocks that can be used inside a `game`-block: `foundation`, `tableau`, `stock`, and `waste`.

 The `repeat` command can be used to repeat a game rule.
 Inside a `repeat`-block it's possible to use expressions of the form `INIT+INCREMENT` where `INIT` is the value used for the first iteration.
 Before each additional iteration `INCREMENT` (optional, 1 by default) is added to the value.